svrc/tkgi-enable-ipv6/README.md

-# Tanzu Kubernetes Grid Integrated (TKGI) / PKS Disable Docker Bridge
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS Enable IPV6

 ## What does this do?

-For Flannel-enabled PKS and TKGI clusters, this disables the pre-creation of the cni0 bridge and docker0 bridge.

-The docker0 bridge is superfluous and unnecessary, so it's just deleted and not created.
+This enables IPv6 on TKGI worker nodes if your workloads require it.

+NOTE: THIS REQUIRES A REBOOT.
+Currently we wait for the Kubelet to come up, wait 10 seconds, and reboot.
+YOU WILL LIKELY NEED THE BOSH RESURRECTOR DISASBLED DURING ANY BOSH STEMCELL UPGRADES

 This is useful if you churn a lot of Pods, the `cni0` interface MAC addresses will change on every veth creation (pod), which is due to a long standing bug where Docker was creating this bridge before the CNI plugin, and thereby defaulting to Linux bridge default behavior of ephemeral MAC addresses.
 This manifests in ARP cache misses in the Pods fairly often, which can slow high throughput workloads.